Image Slider

 Head to Ueno, and visit Ameya Yokocho for lunch.
 This is an outdoor market area running below the train lines, with plenty of street food stalls and restaurants.
 This area was known for selling sweets back in the day, so you can wander through the stalls and see if you can grab a bargain, or consider an Ueno Food Tour with a guide to make sure that you don’t miss out on any morsels of the best local food.

 After lunch, walk to Ueno Park, home to a number of museums and Ueno Zoo.
-Learn about Tokyo and Japanese culture at Tokyo National Museum and wander through its exhibits.
+Learn about Tokyo and Japanese culture at the Tokyo National Museum and wander through its exhibits.

-Evening:
+Evening: Akihabara

 Visit the vibrant pop culture hub of Akihabara.
 This is where manga and anime fans come together with electronics and game centers overflowing with merchandise.
-You can even visit a maid cafe, or another specialty cafe.
+You can even visit a maid cafe or another specialty cafe.
 Head home to get some rest for an early start tomorrow.

-Tokyo Itinerary Day 3: Sushi, Art and Shopping from the Future
+Tokyo Itinerary Day 3: Sushi, Art, and Shopping from the Future

 Morning: Tsukiji & Toyosu Fish Markets, teamLab Borderless

-Alternatively, if you want to learn more about Japanese ingredients and sushi preparation, you could spend the morning on a Tsukiji Fish Market and Sushi Making Tour where you can explore the markets with a guide and learn to make sushi for yourself.
+Alternatively, if you want to learn more about Japanese ingredients and sushi preparation, you could spend the morning on a Tsukiji Fish Market and Sushi Making Tour, where you can explore the markets with a guide and learn to make sushi for yourself.

 Afternoon: Ginza